 Anorexia edges into the existing vulnerabilities that make us human, and does all it can to magnify them.
 It obscures and clouds the good stuff underneath.
 It hooks into the cracks, so that even the bits that weren’t originally ‘about’ it, become about it.
 It offers itself as a solution, a way to cover them up.
 It masks what’s underneath, whilst becoming so entangled that it feels as though it is ‘you’.
 It whispers that you definitely, definitely need it to stay upright.

 And actually, sometimes it does help things to stay steady, for a time.
 Usually, ivy does hold up the wall.
-But that tentative stability comes at an growing cost.
-It separates what’s underneath from visibility so that it can’t be seen.
+But that tentative stability comes at a growing cost.
+It separates what’s underneath so that it can’t be seen.
 It becomes a barrier so that more satisfying, kinder sources of support feel unreachable.
 Like ivy, anorexia saps strength.
 It weakens and erodes confidence.
 It takes energy that could be used for other things and uses it to grow itself.
 And the longer it’s there, the more it works it’s way in, and the more ‘you’ become obscured by it.
 The process of reclaiming space from something pervasive can be a tricky one.

 And it would be nice if we could just rip the ivy away and the wall would be there, unmarked, ‘fine’, but it doesn’t really work like that.
 You think you’ve pulled it away and another bit grows back.
 There might be bits of the wall that it actually did hold together, and they might crumble.
 It might be messy for a while.